BuckWoody/PresentationsAndBlogs/SQLtoPostgres/00_-_Pre-Requisites.md

 *All examples in this workshop use Microsoft Windows as the base operating system.
 PostgreSQL runs natively on Windows, Linux, and macOS; the hands-on exercises will work on any platform, but screenshots and path examples reference Windows.*

+(**Note:** You will find a series of winget commands below if you want a command-line scripted installation)

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/point1.png"><b>Activity 1: Install SQL Server 2022 Developer Edition (Windows)</b></p>